 Research and winter weather draws Durrett to Duke

-Durham, NC - Durham's climate drew mathematician Richard Durrett to Duke.
+Durham's climate drew mathematician Richard Durrett to Duke.
 He came here from Ithaca, NY for both the milder winters and the regional commitment to tackling the most difficult data-driven scientific challenges.

 "Mathematics is motivated by the outside world," Durrett said.
 "I was overwhelmed by the opportunities offered by Duke and SAMSI (the Research Triangle-based Statistical and Applied Mathematical Sciences Institute) to explore that relationship.
 I knew this was a place I wanted to be."